-The daughter of a pair of psychologists, Rachel Nguyen, Director, Global Upstream Planning, Nissan Motor Co., took her natural inclination for psychology and combined it a personal interest in consumer research and cross-functional teaming to pursue a doctorate in organizational psychology.
+The daughter of a pair of psychologists, Rachel Nguyen took her natural inclination for psychology and combined it with a personal interest in consumer research and cross-functional teaming to pursue a doctorate in organizational psychology.
 Now in her 13th year with Nissan’s advanced planning department, Nguyen is responsible for looking at the longer-term trends affecting the automotive market and how the automaker thus responds in its future products.
-Automotive Engineering Assistant Editor Matthew Monaghan recently sat down with Nguyen at Nissan’s full-line media event in Newport Beach, CA, to discuss her role and the changes happening within the industry.
+Automotive Engineering Assistant Editor Matthew Monaghan recently sat down with Nguyen at Nissan’s full-line media event in Newport Beach, CA, to discuss her role as Director, Global Upstream Planning, Nissan Motor Co., and the changes happening within the industry.

 What is the relationship like between product and advanced planning?

 In advanced planning, we do the upstream consumer work and the concept.
 Product planning is involved because they are the ones that take it all the way through the launch.
 Product planning works on the actual putting the flesh on the bones, working with engineering and design to make it real and ensure its competitiveness.
 We work with them to set the direction for this vehicle—what is this next generation or this new vehicle going to be all about.
 For exploratory work, it’s much different.
 It’s more looking at what are the things happening outside of our industry, what are the major shifts that could lead to full-scale changes in what we provide.
 Our work used to be more about just demographic shifts and global demographics, but now we’re looking at bigger trends in societies.

 Is the integration of consumer electronics into vehicles a recent example of that?

 IT hit the industry by surprise.
 All the sudden they’re stuck with proprietary systems and everybody wants open, and consumers’ expectations are far ahead.
 That was an indication for the industry that we need to be outside of our game more.

 What is the primary time frame for your department’s thinking?